Yale Law School: Admissions

 Yale Law School enrolls about 200 new students a year, creating one of the smallest classes among top U.S. law schools.
 Its small class size and prestige combine to make its admissions process the most competitive in the United States.
-Half of the class that entered in 2015 had a GPA above 3.93 and/or an LSAT score above 173 (on a possible scale of 120 to 180) or 99th percentile.
+In 2023, the median GPA for the entering class was 3.96, and the median LSAT score was 175.

 After an initial round of screening by the admissions department, approximately 25% of applications are independently evaluated by three different faculty members.
 Each application is scored from 2–4 at the discretion of the reader.
 All applicants with a perfect 12 (i.e., a 4 from all three faculty members) are admitted, upon which they are immediately notified by the school.
 There are also 50–80 outstanding students admitted each year without going through this review process.

 The LL.M.
 Program and the Visiting Researchers Program at Yale Law are amongst the smallest and most selective graduate law programs in the United States.
 Yale Law admits around 25 LL.M. students and around 10 visiting researchers every year.
 These programs are usually limited to those students who intend to pursue a career in legal academia.

+At Yale law school, admission to the J.S.D. program is exclusive to candidates who have attained exceptional standing in obtaining their LL.M. degree at Yale Law School and exhibit the promise of delivering outstanding scholarly contributions.

 Yale Law admitted only men until 1918.

 Clinical programs

-The Yale Law School houses over two dozen clinics that allow students to represent clients in real-world legal problems.
+Yale Law School houses over two dozen clinics that allow students to represent clients in real-world legal problems.
 Participation in clinics is common among Yale Law students, with over 80% of degree candidates participating in clinical activities prior to graduation.

 Yale Law's clinics cover a wide range of issue areas and legal fields.
 Students represent clients before courts at all levels of the federal judiciary, state courts in Connecticut and other states, international tribunals and adjudicative bodies, administrative processes, and private arbitration.
-The Yale Law School has greatly expanded its clinical programs in recent years, adding eight new clinics during the 2016-2017 academic year.
+Yale Law School has greatly expanded its clinical programs in recent years, adding eight new clinics during the 2016–2017 academic year.

-Summer school with Paris 2 Panthéon-Assas University
+Summer school with Paris-Panthéon-Assas University

-Yale Law School signed in June 2011 an Agreement for Collaborative Activities to create an environment for long-term joint research, exchange and programming activities, with Paris 2 Panthéon-Assas University, the direct inheritor of the Faculty of Law of Paris and acting law school of the Sorbonne University.
+Yale Law School signed in June 2011 an Agreement for Collaborative Activities to create an environment for long-term joint research, exchange and programming activities, with Paris-Panthéon-Assas University, the direct inheritor of the Faculty of Law of Paris and acting law school of the Sorbonne University.
 They organize, together with the ESSEC Business School, a summer school in law and economics, the Yale-Paris II-Essec Summer School.